Antibes, Alpes-Maritimes tourism & sightseeing

-Visit Antibes (Provence, France)
+Visit Antibes (Provence, France)Photo Gallery

-There is also a very good covered market at Antibes where you can buy all manner of fresh produce as well as hand crafted artisan items - I was pleased to see that the focus was on quality food products (cheeses, spices, fruit, sausages etc) rather than the 'tack' that sometimes takes over traditional French markets...
+There is a very good covered market in the centre of the town where you can buy all manner of fresh produce as well as hand crafted artisan items - I was pleased to see that the focus was on quality food products (cheeses, spices, fruit, sausages etc) rather than the 'tack' that sometimes takes over traditional French markets...

-In addition to some 50 (mostly 'minor' by comparison with his more famous works, but fascinating nonetheless) works by Picasso, the museum also has an good collection of other modern artists popular around the middle of the 20th century such as Joan Miro and Max Ernst.
+In addition to some 50 works by Picasso (mostly 'minor' by comparison with his more famous works, but fascinating nonetheless), the museum also has a good collection of works by other modern artists popular around the middle of the 20th century such as Joan Miro and Max Ernst.

 Other museums in Antibes include one dedicated to Napoleon, and also a local archaeology museum in the defensive walls of the town to the west.

-The route that follows along the coast around the Cap d'Antibes to reach Juan les Pins has lots of beautiful coastal scenery and glimpses of luxury villas where the rich and famous of Antibes live.
+The route that follows the coast around the Cap d'Antibes to reach Juan les Pins has lots of beautiful coastal scenery and glimpses of luxury villas where the rich and famous of Antibes live.

 Tourist classifications for Antibes

 Address: Antibes, Grasse, Provence, 6600, France || GPS: latitude 43.5808, longitude 7.12389